Visiting Stonor Park & Manor

-We were housesitting in Berkshire and decided to take a drive through the beautiful county of Oxfordshire when we came across a place called Stonor House and discovered it was open to the public.
+We were housesitting in Berkshire and decided to take a drive through the beautiful county of Oxfordshire when we came across a manor house called Stonor House and discovered it was open to the public.

-The cost of a tour of Stonor Manor is usually £10 and it is well worth the tour.
+The cost of a tour of Stonor Manor is usually around £10 and it is a fascinating look at Britain’s Reformation history.
 There are lots of priest hiding places and secret nooks and crannies around the main house along with the Catholic Chapel.
-This is one of the few places to survive the reformation of England.
+This is one of the few places to survive the Reformation.

 From here we moved through the tour to the Drawing Room, dappled with light and the patterns from the gorgeous stained glass windows the very pretty yellow drawing room has family portraits adoring the walls that date from the 1600’s.

 From the Drawing Room you move into the Blue Dining Room which has this absolutely incredibly French wallpaper with a panorama of the monuments of Paris.
 Handprinted in 1814 this wallpaper is the highlight of the room.

 Moving upstairs we came to the Francis Stonor Bedroom which has the most incredible shell bed that is so flamboyant it is extraordinary.
 Nobody knows where the bed came from but apparently it is still used to this day.

 From the bedroom we moved into the library.
 This room is the most inspiring to me, it holds hundreds of books, brochures, pamphlets and rare collections of recusant books 17th century pamphlets illustrating the virulently anti-Catholic attitudes of the 17th century.
 Portrait of Alexander Pope, Bishop Stonor and other religious family members and friends adorn the walls of the library.

 In Lady Camoy’s bedroom, there is a very covetable 17th-century canopied bed with the original hangings and gilt framework.
 The portraits here are all of the family and the room has a delicacy of decoration and furniture that is very feminine.